kevinleo01/data-streaming-project/README.md

 2. **Airflow DAG Not Running**:
    - Check Airflow logs: `docker logs apache-airflow`
    - Verify DAG syntax and dependencies

-## Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/your-feature-name`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin feature/your-feature-name`
-5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Author